FisherSteve/SchrodingerBridgeGenModel/README.md

-# Application of Schrödinger bridge methods to the generative modelling of time series
+# Applying Schrödinger Bridge Methods to Generative Modeling of Time Series

 ## Acknowledgements
 This repository builds on the code and methodology proposed by Hamdouche, Mohamed, Henry-Labordere, Pierre, and Pham, Huyen in their paper "Generative Modelling for Time Series Via Schrödinger Bridge" (7 April 2023).
 The original paper serves as the basis for the implementation and experiments carried out in this project.